 - Family members with a known genetic mutation linked to hereditary cancers.

 The first step to understanding your hereditary cancer risk is a genetic counselling session.
 There is a stepwise approach to suspected hereditary cancer susceptibility.

 Genetic tests use a patient’s blood sample to look for genetic mutations that may lead to an increased risk for some cancers.

 Diagnosis is made by a genetic test.
 A genetic test is done on a blood sample or even a cheek swab.

 History and physical examination: A detailed personal and family history of at least three generations is taken.
 A family tree - pedigree chart is created.
-A physical examination is done to look for certain tell tale signs.
-Based on these, a risk assessment about the possibility of a hereditary cancer is made.
+A physical examination is done to look for certain tell-tale signs.
+Based on these, a risk assessment about the possibility of hereditary cancer is made.

-Pre Test Counselling: If suspected to be at a higher risk, a pre test counselling is offered to understand the need, scope, outcome, limitations, implications, and cost of the genetic test.
-Based on willingness and consent of the patient, genetic testing is advised.
+Pre-Test Counselling: If suspected to be at a higher risk, a pre-test counselling is offered to understand the need, scope, outcome, limitations, implications, and cost of the genetic test.
+Based on the willingness and consent of the patient, genetic testing is advised.
 It takes about 3 – 4 weeks for the report.

 A personalised care plan is laid out for each patient based on his/her mutation status.

 Preventive health checkups, lifestyle changes, prophylactic surgeries and chemo prevention are discussed as and when required.